Nootropics: Caffeine, Ingredients and Warnings

 - Taurine: Deficiency can cause anxiety, hyperactivity, and depression.

 - Vitamin B-6: This vitamin aids in the production of neurotransmitters and protects the brain from nerve damage.

-- Vitamin B-12: Adequate levels are need for neurotransmitter production and nerve protection.
+- Vitamin B-12: Adequate levels are needed for neurotransmitter production and nerve protection.
 Low levels are linked to depression.